-Fatigue during exercise is well-correlated with the accumulation of lactic acid (or lactate), but it’s not likely a primary cause based on currently scientific evidence.
-After exercise, lactic acid is thought to be removed by using recovery methods that increase blood flow, but current scientific evidence does not support this idea.
+Fatigue during exercise is well-correlated with the accumulation of lactate, but it’s not likely a primary cause.
+After exercise, lactate in the blood is thought to be removed by using recovery methods that increase blood flow, but current scientific evidence does not support this idea.

-Using a foam roller causes compression to the tissues, which creates the vasodilation and increased circulation necessary to clear metabolic byproducts.
+Using a foam roller compresses your tissues, which creates the vasodilation and increased circulation to clear metabolic byproducts.
 Also, research has shown that it doesn’t really matter what type of foam roller you use in reducing muscle soreness and clearing lactate.

-When it comes to increasing flexibility, modulation of pain is key to the effectiveness of foam rolling.
+When it comes to increasing flexibility, pain modulation is key to get the relief you want.
 Applying pressure to the painful area stimulates the central nervous system via receptors in the skin.
 When these pressure receptors are stimulated, the pain sensation is effectively blocked and tolerance to stretching improves.